elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The object participants in the Decorator Pattern include the Client, Component, and Decorator.
+      <strong>Interview Response:</strong> The Client, Component, and Decorator are the object participants in the Decorator Pattern.
     </div>
     <br />
     <div></div>

-- **Client** – The Client object participant maintains a reference to the decorated Component.
+- **Client** – The decorated Component is referenced by the Client object participant.
-- **Component** – The Component is the object to which additional functionality is added.
+- **Component** – The object to which additional functionality is added is referred to as a Component.
-- **Decorator** – The Decorator acts a wrapper around the Component by maintaining a reference to it, defines an interface that conforms to the Component’s interface, and implements the additional functionality.
-There can be more than one decorator in an application.
+- **Decorator** – By keeping a reference to the Component, defining an interface that conforms to the Component's interface, and implementing the additional functionality, the Decorator acts as a wrapper around it.
+In an application, there can be more than one decorator.

 <br />
   </div>